Size: 17 x 18 x 11.5 inches

 The KitchenAid Digital Countertop Oven With Air Fryer is a great air fryer that can do a lot more.
 As the controls sit below the oven, the cavity is large enough to hold a 13” by 9” baking dish, yet doesn’t take up excessive countertop space.

-While its roasting performance was disappointing, it did a beautiful job of toasting bread evenly and toasted more quickly than other toaster ovens.
+While its roasting and baking performance was disappointing, it did a beautiful job of toasting bread evenly and toasted more quickly than other toaster ovens.
 It was a good all-round performer for air-frying as well, with the exception of chicken wings.
 We think it would be a great choice for people who want to air fry scratch fries and toast bread regularly.
 However, the door grows excessively hot in use, so it’s not one to have around small, unsupervised children.

 Compared to the Cuisinart Air Fryer Toaster Oven, a similar model which we’ve also tested, the KitchenAid scored more highly for frying French fries, both frozen and fresh.
 However, the Cuisinart produced better chicken and achieved a higher mark for ease of use as well, mainly due to KitchenAid lacking detail in the manual.